When a lawn looks stressed after the Winter it’s easy to think it just can’t be revived. Don’t worry though, there’s a

 But, if you can at least go over the lawn with a standard pitchfork, it will provide better drainage during the bad weather and help prevent moss.

-3. Sow grass seed at a reduced overseeding rate (after scarifying & after aerating)
+5. Sow grass seed (and pres seed fertiliser) at a reduced overseeding rate (after scarifying & after aerating)

 When sowing grass seed you need to sow at a lower rate than when you’re seeding from scratch.
 Our grass seed has a recommended rate of 20-25g per m2.
 But if you just tell us your lawn size, we’ll send you the correct amount, saving you time with too many calculations.

 Personally I’d say even if you have patches, you should overseed those again the following Spring (if overseeding in Autumn) or Autumn (if overseeding in Spring)

 Choose the grass seed that matches your needs.
 For example, we sell premium shade grass seed for shady lawns, hard wearing grass seed for lawns that get a lot of usage and finest 100% fescue grass seed that’s gives the WOW factor.

 7. Apply a top dressing after seeding (optional)